-REMOVAL OF EXISTING STRUCTURES:
+REMOVAL OF EXISTING STRUCTURES

 This work shall consist of the Contractor removing and disposing of the existing structure.
-The existing structure consists of a three span PPC deck beam superstructure supported on individual encased pile bent piers with reinforced concrete caps and open concrete cap abutments.
-The structure is 90'-0" back to back of abutments, 38'-0" out to out deck with a 34'-6" drivable width, and is not skewed.
+The existing structure consists of a single span three sided reinforced concrete arch slab on concrete closed abutments with concrete wingwalls.
+The structure is 35'-0" back to back of abutments, 33'-9" out to out of deck, and is not skewed.
+The structure was constructed in 1936.
+See plans for existing structure plans.

 Removal of the structure shall be done in accordance with the applicable portions of Section 501 of the Standard Specifications for Road and Bridge Construction.
+There will be no salvage.